 “Client businesses can no longer shield themselves from liability for wage theft through multiple layers of contracts.
 Our enforcement benefits not only the workers who deserve to be paid but also legitimate janitorial businesses that are underbid by wage thieves.”

 During the investigation, it was found that the janitors worked absurd hours.
 They started a shift at midnight and would not be allowed to leave the premises in the morning until proper checks had been conducted by Cheesecake bosses.
 They worked without proper breaks or time for food to eat.

 The checks often resulted in additional tasks which would then result in further work which on average would amount to ten hours of unpaid work.
 Sidney Greathouse, Vice President, Legal Services at The Cheesecake Factory, said in a statement, “We take matters of this nature very seriously.
 We are continuing to review the allegations and will respond to the wage citation within the time provided.”

-An experienced workers compensation lawyer in Los Angeles, Santa Clarita, North Hollywood and Encino will help you by having all the up to date details of the law at their fingertips and be able to assess your case and give you all the options that you have available to you.
+An experienced workers compensation attorney in Los Angeles, Santa Clarita, North Hollywood and Encino will help you by having all the up to date details of the law at their fingertips and be able to assess your case and give you all the options that you have available to you.
 In the unfortunate and devastating event that you have lost a loved one due to the fault of another, you can face emotional and financial hardship.
 When this happens a workplace compensation attorney in Encino, Santa Clarita, North Hollywood and Los Angeles is here to help.
 Contact the Law Offices of Kropach & Kropach for a free case evaluation.
-Call our offices at 818-600-4714 or complete this contact form.
+Call our offices at 818-609-7005 or complete this contact form.